Germany in the Eurovision Song Contest 1972: Before Eurovision

-Ein Lied für Edinburgh

 The final was held at the TV studios in West Berlin, hosted by Karin Tietze-Ludwig and Renate Bauer.
 Twelve songs took part with voting done in two parts by a 10-member jury.
 Firstly, each jury member awarded between 1 and 5 points to each song.
 The votes were tallied and the four highest-scoring songs went through to the next round.
 Each juror then named their favourite of the remaining four.

 The voting was close (4-3-3-0) and the choice of "Nur die Liebe läßt uns leben" was not particularly warmly received, as "Geh' die Straße" by Cindy & Bert had won the first voting round and had received the best audience reception of the twelve songs.
 Roos herself expressed surprise at the victory, saying that she had assumed she had lost after the initial voting, and was returning to her dressing room to remove her make-up when she was declared the winner.